Armie Hammer's ex-wife Elizabeth Chambers dating again amid actor's scandals: report | ExBulletin

 Several months after announcing their separation, Hammer grabbed the headlines when screenshots of a conversation that allegedly took place between him and a woman went viral online.

-The posts – which have not been verified – allegedly showed Hammer calling an unidentified woman his “slave” and discussing BDSM acts.
+Messages – which have not been verified – reportedly showed Hammer calling an unidentified woman his “slave” and discuss BDSM acts.
 In one post he appears to admit that he is “a 100% cannibal” and in another he allegedly spoke of cutting off a woman’s toe and keeping it “in his pocket” with him.

 ELIZABETH CHAMBERS, ARMIE HAMMER’S WIFE ‘HORRIFIED’ DURING ACTOR SEXUAL ASSAULT INVESTIGATION, SOURCE SELLS